How We Started

 In addition to receiving accreditation for the therapeutic riding program, the hippotherapy program at Pegasus, carried out in conjunction with Children’s Village, was accredited as a special interest.
-The hippotherapy program is conducted by a licensed physical therapist, which utilizes the movement of the horse as a treatment tool.
+The hippotherapy program is conducted by a licensed speech therapist, who utilizes the movement of the horse as a treatment tool.

 Pegasus Project is the only PATH accredited therapeutic riding center in Yakima and the greater Central Washington region.